-While no one wants to use too many plastic bags, a clean plastic bag is also useful for covering a burn after it’s been cooled.
+While no one wants to use too many plastic bags, a clean plastic bag is useful for covering a burn after it’s been cooled.

 With bonfires and camp stoves commonplace at festivals, unfortunately so too are burns.
 And a serious one means you will probably have to leave the festival site.
 So take extra care.

-To treat a burn, put the affected area under cool running water for ten minutes.
+If someone has a burn, cool the affected area under cold running water for ten minutes.

 If you are not near running water, reach for your nifty water bottle mentioned earlier to start the cool-down process as soon as possible while you move to a water source.

 And if you don’t have that, any cool liquid (including beer and soft drinks) will do.
 The faster and longer a burn is cooled, the less the impact of the injury.

 Once you’ve cooled the burn, place the plastic bag around it gently to help reduce pain and prevent infection by keeping the area clean.
 Make sure the bag is clean, though, as burns can get infected.
 You can then seek further medical advice from the dedicated first aid area.